heinrich5991/libtw2/uniffi/huffman/README.md

 # libtw2_huffman

-Python bindings for huffman (lossless data compression).
+Python bindings for `libtw2-huffman` which implements a homebrew compression format using huffman coding that is used in Teeworlds/DDNet networking and demo file format.

 ## Building from source